hiber3d/game-template/assets/tutorial.md

 ## 3. Make a nicer gun

-1. Add a child entity to the Gun entity.
+1. Add a child entity to the Gun entity and name it `Model`.
 2. Add a sceneRoot component and choose the cylinder.
 3. Scale and rotate the cylinder to make it look nice.